 If you can reach the SoU area super early (by 7:30 am), book the first slot of the day, i.e. the 8 am to 10 am slot.

-If you can’t reach by 7:30 am, book the last slot of the day, i.e. the 4 pm to 6 pm slot.
+If you can’t reach by 7:30 am, the best time slot to visit statue of unity is the last slot.
+So book the last slot of the day, i.e. the 4 pm to 6 pm slot.

 Let me reiterate, book your tickets online or on the app well in advance.
 You will disappoint yourself big time if you forget this part.
 So, let me highlight it once more for those skimming through this post – Book your tickets in advance.